-This Instant Pot Sweet and Sour Pineapple Chicken is a one pot meal prep idea that comes together with a 5-ingredient sauce that's made of mostly pantry staples – it's gluten-free, high protein and works with any veggie too!
+This Instant Pot Sweet and Sour Pineapple Chicken is a one pot rice dish that comes together with a 5-ingredient sauce!

 Weeknight dinner woes?